Vbot-e/spacebar-clicker/README.md

 Spacebar Clicker is an idle game.
 Press space and collect as many spacebars as you can!

-It was made for #js13kgames 2021 and can be played at the [competition website](https://js13kgames.com/entries/spacebar-clicker) or at [itch.io](https://crocidb.itch.io/spacebar-clicker).
+It was made for #js13kgames 2021 and can be played at the [competition website](https://js13kgames.com/entries/spacebar-clicker).

 ## Tools